f5devcentral/access-labs/class4/module2/lab02.rst

     |image024|

 #.
 The **Pass** circle will display a value 2.
+#.
+Close Runner by clicking the **X** in the top right corner.

     |image025|

 #.
-Open a browser and navigate to https://bigip1.f5lab.local
+From the jumphost, open browser and navigate to https://bigip1.f5lab.local

 #.
 Login to the BIG-IP GUI with the following credentials:

         - Username: **admin**
         - Password: **admin**